camouflage-app/camouflage/docs/index.md

 - **Express 5**
   - Camouflage HTTP server is built on **Express 5**, so ensure you’re not mixing incompatible middleware versions from Express 4.

-> [!WARNING]
-> `@camouflage/http` depends on `spdy` to enable http2 protocol.
-This is known to cause issues with newer versions of Node.js.
-It's recommended to use nvm to downgrade to a lower version of node.
-A relevant warning is shown when http2 is enabled.

 ### OS Compatibility

 - ✅ Linux